rzeldent/esp32-smartdisplay/README.md

 I suggest to put the ```lv_conf.h``` file in the include directory and set the build flags to specify the location of the file, see below.

 >[!TIP]
->LVGL can also be downloaded manually from: [https://github.com/lvgl/lvgl/archive/master.zip](https://github.com/lvgl/lvgl/archive/master.zip) to extract the template
+>LVGL can also be downloaded manually from: [https://github.com/lvgl/lvgl/archive/master.zip](https://github.com/lvgl/lvgl/archive/master.zip) to extract the template.
->or taken from the [appendix](#appendix-lv_confh-example).
+>The template can also be copied from the demo application.

 Important settings are: